ROCm/half/README.txt

 exact same computation, see below) not as conceptually clean when working in a half-precision environment.

-For performance reasons the conversion from float to half uses truncation (round toward zero, but mapping overflows to infinity) for rounding values not representable exactly in half-precision.
-If you are in need for other rounding behaviour (though this should rarely be the case), you can use the 'half_cast'.
+The default rounding mode for conversions from float to half uses truncation (round toward zero, but mapping overflows to infinity) for rounding values not representable exactly in half-precision.
+This is the fastest rounding possible and is usually sufficient.
+But by redefining the 'HALF_ROUND_STYLE' preprocessor symbol (before including half.hpp) this default can be overridden with one of the other standard rounding modes using their respective constants or the equivalent values of 'std::float_round_style' (it can even be synchronized with the underlying single-precision implementation by defining it to 'std::numeric_limits<float>::round_style'):

-In addition to performning an explicit cast between half and any other type convertible to/from float via an explicit cast to/from float (and thus without any warnings due to possible precision-loss), it let's you explicitly specify the rounding mode to use for the float-to-half conversion.
-You can even synchronize it with the bultin single-precision implementation's rounding mode:
+  - 'std::round_indeterminate' or -1 for the fastest rounding (default).

+  - 'std::round_toward_zero' or 0 for rounding toward zero.

+  - std::round_to_nearest' or 1 for rounding to the nearest value.

+  - std::round_toward_infinity' or 2 for rounding toward positive infinity.

+  - std::round_toward_neg_infinity' or 3 for rounding toward negative infinity.

+In addition to changing the overall default rounding mode one can also use the 'half_cast'.
+This converts between half and any built-in arithmetic type using a configurable rounding mode (or the default rounding mode if none is specified).
+In addition to a configurable rounding mode, 'half_cast' has two other differences to a mere 'static_cast': (1) Floating point types are explicitly cast to float before being converted to half-precision and thus any warnings for narrowing conversions are suppressed.
+(2) Conversions to/from integer types are performed directly using the given rounding mode, without any intermediate conversion to/from float.

-	half a = half_float::half_cast<half,std::numeric_limits<float>::round_style>(4.2);
+    half a = half_cast<half>(4.2);

-You may also specify explicit half-precision literals, since the library provides a user-defined literal inside the 'half_float::literal' namespace, which you just need to import (assuming support for C++11 user-defined literals):

-    using namespace half_float::literal;
-    half x = 1.0_h;
+    half b = half_cast<half,std::numeric_limits<float>::round_style>(4.2f);
+    assert( half_cast<int, std::round_to_nearest>( 0.7_h )     == 1 );
+    assert( half_cast<half,std::round_toward_zero>( 4097 )     == 4096.0_h );
+    assert( half_cast<half,std::round_toward_infinity>( 4097 ) == 4100.0_h );

 IMPLEMENTATION